Pradopo/AlatTukang/README.md

 This will be source control for custom tool created

-- HTML tool :
-   - Tool create in HTML standalone  for open in browser
+- HTML tool,  standalone HTML, open in browser then use it, list to open in index.html, content few tool :
    - SQL Formatter
    - JSON Formatter
    - XML Formatfer